 In order to establish and maintain competence as a facilitator, I must be skillful in the execution of both content (what a group is working on) and process (how a group works together) (Schwarz, 2002).
 First, I have to completely understand the lesson material so that I don’t require notes and I am conversational on relevant content and process topics.
 Second, I must know how to diagnose student and group behaviors and recognize when and how to intervene.
 And third, I must be able to use my prior experiences as an instructor and Army organizational leader to reinforce, but not dominate, classroom discussions.
 We desire our students to achieve “movement” while attending our course (Summers, 2015).
 As a facilitator, I also desire to achieve movement though self-study, classroom experience, and training/certifications.
 Additionally, I can increase and maintain competence as a facilitator by consistently asking for feedback from peers, students, and superiors; focusing on faculty development; leveraging the expertise of peer faculty; and being a team player in our organization.

-LTC (Retired) Eric T. Moore is an instructor, writer, and facilitator for the Civilian Education System (CES) Advanced Course, Army Management Staff College (AMSC) at Fort Leavenworth, KS.
+Lieutenant Colonel Eric T. Moore, US Army, retired, is an instructor, writer, and facilitator for the Civilian Education System (CES) Advanced Course, Army Management Staff College (AMSC) at Fort Leavenworth, KS.

 Adjunct Faculty Guide for Faculty Development Phase I (FDP1) Tutorials and Practicums (2012), U.S. Army Command and General Staff College, Fort Leavenworth, KS, 9.